Valentine’s Day Has Ancient Roots

 Valentine’s Day, named after a Catholic saint, has a unique history.
 A priest named Valentine performed secret marriage ceremonies for young soldiers at a time when the Roman Emperor, Claudius II, had made it illegal for the young men to marry.
 From this humble beginning, Valentine’s Day has expanded into a very commercialized holiday.
-Today Valentine’s Day is a $20 billion holiday, the most expensive holiday after Christmas.
-While there’s nothing wrong with buying jewelry or chocolates for a loved one, it’s important to stay mindful of the holiday’s true significance: love.
+Today Valentine’s Day is a $24 billion holiday, the most expensive holiday after Christmas.
+While there’s nothing wrong with buying jewelry or chocolates for a loved one, it’s important to focus on the holiday’s true significance: LOVE.

 Sending a message of love is popular on Valentine’s Day.
 According to the Greeting Card Association, one billion Valentine’s Day cards are sent every year.
 Though most people love receiving cards, a personal message can truly warm their heart.
-This Valentine’s Day forgo the traditional card and take a more mindful approach.
-Call a loved one and list all the reasons why you love them.
+This Valentine’s Day try to call a loved one and tell them all the reasons why you love them.
 Or send an e-card with a personal poem.

 Your family, friends, and pets aren’t the only ones who deserve a little love on this holiday.
 This Valentine’s Day show your love for your community by helping others.
 Donate money to charities that are close to your heart.
 Find a local blood drive or host a fundraiser and give the funds to the American Heart Association.

 After you’ve shared and expressed your love for others don’t forget to shower yourself with love.
 Treat yourself to a delicious treat from your local bakery.
 Take a long relaxing bath.
 Or buy yourself a small gift.
-Loving and nurturing yourself is important for a Mindful life.
+Loving and nurturing yourself is important for a meaningful, loving, and healthy life.